deepset-ai/haystack/docs/_src/api/api/reader.md

 **Arguments**:

 - `document_store`: DocumentStore containing the evaluation documents
 - `device`: The device on which the tensors should be processed.
-Choose from "cpu" and "cuda" or use the Reader's device by default.
+Choose from torch.device("cpu") and torch.device("cuda") (or simply "cpu" or "cuda") or use the Reader's device by default.
 - `label_index`: Index/Table name where labeled questions are stored
 - `doc_index`: Index/Table name where documents that are used for evaluation are stored
 - `label_origin`: Field name where the gold labels are stored